nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 06.md

 The canvas identifies the mountain kobolds as the **Rock Scale** tribe: small, evil, cowardly, and completely devoted to Razor since his arrival.
 The characters have not heard that formal tribe name in the recorded sessions.

-#### A Long Erie–Orc Blood Feud Predates Razor
+#### The Black Fang–Erie Blood Feud Predates Razor

-The canvas names the **Shattered Fang** orcs as a cave- and tunnel-dwelling tribe that historically avoided the open because the Erie could prey on them from the air.
+The canvas establishes the **Black Fang** as a cave- and tunnel-dwelling tribe that historically avoided the open because the Erie could prey on them from the air.
 The two peoples have maintained a blood feud for generations.
-This history can explain why some orcs would ally with Razor even if they do not trust dragons.
+Black Fang warriors wear broken fangs as tribal tokens.
+This history helps explain why they allied with Razor even though they do not worship or fully trust the dragon.

 ### Partially Revealed Truths That Still Need Payoff